Back to insights

 Disclosure under the VCMDA must be published on company websites and updated at least annually.
 These requirements take effect in January 2024, requiring covered companies to act quickly to prepare relevant disclosure.

-To prepare to comply with the new law, any company making climate-related claims or transacting in the voluntary carbon markets should start gathering the data and methodologies that substantiate their claims and project benefits.
+To prepare to comply with the new law, any company making climate-related claims or transacting in the voluntary carbon market should start gathering the data and methodologies that substantiate their claims and project benefits.

 Failure to comply with these requirements can lead to significant civil penalties – up to $2,500 per day, per violation, not exceeding a total of $500,000.